 Designing & Decorating a Chelsea Football Bedroom for my Nine Year Old

-I was very pleased to be amongst one of 20 bloggers selected by Hillary’s Blinds to take part in their “Big Bedroom Makeover” and you can see all the other blogger’s transformations here.
+I was very pleased to be amongst one of 20 bloggers selected by Hillary’s Blinds to take part in their “Big Bedroom Makeover” with our Chelsea football bedroom project.
 Today I’m going to share my winning pitch with you to give you an insight into why Hillary’s just had to choose me, as well as showing you how I went about designing and decorating a football bedroom for my son.
 Here’s my pitch:-

 “We’ve lived in our house for about ten years and the poor nine year old hasn’t had his room decorated yet.
 Yes, that fetching yellow was already on the walls when we moved in.
 The boy’s recently become a serious football fan (Chelsea) and is desperate for us to trade in the babyish Ben Ten light shade and white painted nursery furniture – perhaps for a new blue and white scheme and I’ve promised we’ll do his room next.
 The lilac curtains are falling apart all by themselves so they need replacing too.
 We’ve already made a small start with the IKEA desk and he has a couple of sets of bedding which he likes, one of which is pictured on the bed – the other, surprise, surprise – is Chelsea themed.
 The boy also adores funky colours and creative patterns – I often think ‘surf gear’ when shopping for his clothes and that’s always a winner so I really don’t want to end up with a dull room.
 Please send help from the Hillary’s expert!”